BUTT ERFLIES

 Hemaris tityus (Linnaeus, 1758)

-Habitats and biology: Steppe and meadow stations in low and middle mountains.
-Flight: April — June.
-Fodder plant of scabiosa (Scabiosa) from the Vorsyankov family (Dipsacaceae).
+Habitats and biology: Steppe and grassland areas in mountains of low and medium height.
+Flight period: April – June.
+Fodder plant is scabiosa (Scabiosa) from the Vorsyankov family (Dipsacaceae).
 The caterpillar is green, with two white stripes on the back.
 The pupa is black-brown.
-This interesting hawk moth can usually be seen in spring, even when there is still snow in the hollows.
-At first glance, it does not look like a butterfly: clumsy with transparent wings like a bee or a wasp.
-The female is diligently looking for a place suitable for laying eggs at the base of the rosette of the fodder plant, but when disturbed, she is instantly carried away to the heights.
+This interesting hawk moth can usually be seen in the spring, even when there is still snow in the hollows.
+At first glance, it does not look like a butterfly: it moves clumsily on its transparent wings, more like a bee or a wasp.
+The female looks carefully for a place suitable for laying her eggs at the base of the rosette of the fodder plant; but when disturbed she flies off immediately to a greater height.

 Chrysalis